united-manufacturing-hub/united-manufacturing-hub/docs/edge/factorycube.md

 - an Ethernet cable (provided)
 - a laptop which is not connected to any VPN

+For a network overview of the Factorycube, click [here](networking.md)
 ### Instructions to login

 Connect the factorycube with your computer via an ethernet cable using the IO-Link port (not Internet!) on the factorycube.